LittleNasia/Reversi/README.md

-Beginings of a Reversi game engine, with planned neural network support
+Beginings of a Reversi game engine, with neural network support using the following algorithms:

-not really serious, just a for fun thingie
+- Hand Crafted Evaluation
+- Multi layer perceptron
+- Convolutional neural networks
+- NNUE
+- Piece-square tables learned using linear-regression

 ### Algorithms used: